Festival Internacional da Canção: 1970

 The fifth festival started rife with issues.
-The gymnasium of the Maracanãzinho had caught fire in early January, and repairs were behind schedule.
+The gymnasium of the Maracanãzinho had caught fire in early January and repairs were behind schedule.
 Because of the fire damage, the event was postponed for three weeks, leading half a dozen countries to drop out.
 In addition, jurors Jimmy Webb, Astrud Gilberto, and Amália Rodrigues had pulled out at the last second.
-In their place were Paul Simon (who served as chairman of the international jury) and Marcos Valle.
+In their place were Paul Simon, who served as chairman of the international jury, and Marcos Valle.

-Now, for the first time, there would also be a popular jury composed of seven members chosen randomly from the audience and chaired by comedian Chacrinha.
+For the first time, there was also a popular jury composed of seven members chosen randomly from the audience and chaired by comedian Chacrinha.
 In addition, this festival was another major milestone in Brazilian broadcasting, being the first fully color broadcast transmitted via satellite to other countries.

 This edition of the festival reflected the growing movimento negro through the expanded presence of Afro-Brazilian musicians.
-One example was Dom Salvador who performed the spiritual "Abolição 1860–1960" with a band dressed in bright African robes.
-Another was Jorge Ben who entered with "Eu Também Quero Mocotó" (lit.
+One example was Dom Salvador, who performed the spiritual "Abolição 1860–1960" with a band dressed in bright African robes.
+Another was Jorge Ben, who entered with "Eu Também Quero Mocotó" (lit.
 'I Want Mocotó Too'), a soul song sung by Erlon Chaves, the former music director for the festival.
 The song used mocotó (a Brazilian dish) as slang for female legs.
-It was a hit with the audience and invited to be performed again during the closing ceremony of the international phase.
+It was popular with the audience and invited to be performed again during the closing ceremony of the international phase.
 For this final performance, Chaves performed a new routine where he was kissed by a couple of the white background dancers.
-This led to his arrest for public indecency (alongside Globo network executive Boni) under orders of the military.
+This led to his arrest for public indecency, alongside Globo network executive Boni, under orders of the military.
 Both were later released, but Chaves was banned from performing for thirty days.
 It is largely believed he was only arrested because the image of a black man being kissed by white women had offended the conservative dictatorship.
 Afterward, "I want mocotó" became a popular slogan for ridiculing the government.
 (Note: In one case, the editors of O Pasquim were all arrested after publishing an edited version of Independence or Death with a speech bubble from Pedro I of Brazil saying "eu quero mocotó".)